-Let’s start off with the antecedents.
-An easy way to think of those are those are the predisposing factors.
-Those are the things like genetics and family history, lifestyle, past illness, exposure (occupational or environmental exposures).
-Those are all the things that are going to essentially be the foundation for the cause of illness.
+Let?s start off with the antecedents, which are the predisposing factors.
+Those are things like genetics and family history, lifestyle, past illness, and exposures (occupational, home, or environmental), and are the underlying or precipitating cause of illness.

 A key point regarding genetics and family history is that they aren’t life sentences.
-A lot of people think, “Oh, there’s cancer in my family.
-I’m going to get cancer.”
-That’s not necessarily the case.
-There’s a lot of things here that are modifiable that can prevent you from actually having that illness even though you might be very prone to having it.
+A lot of people think, ?Oh, there?s cancer in my family.
+I?m going to get cancer.?
+That?s not necessarily the case.
+There are so many modifiable factors here that can prevent you from actually having that illness even though you might be very prone to having it.
 Great news!!

-Last, the mediators perpetuate the illness.
-You can think about those on a biochemical or psychosocial level.
-Biochemically speaking, hormones, neurotransmitters, metabolites, free radicals, and inflammatory chemicals are what perpetuate what’s going on.
+Last, the mediators perpetuate?the illness.
+You can think about these on a biochemical or psychosocial level.
+Biochemically speaking, the hormones, neurotransmitters, metabolites, free radicals, and inflammatory chemicals are what perpetuate what?s going on.
 Once you have that genetic factors, plus the triggers, these mediators keep that cycle going.
-In the case of eczema, it’s going to cause the flare to continue.
+In the case of eczema, it?s going to cause the flare to continue.